 A well-written CV is a great place to start if you seek a customer service manager position.
 Not sure where to begin?
 Don’t worry!
 Our guide to crafting a great customer service manager CV will help you make the most of your communication, relationship-building and leadership skills so you can get the job.

-Enthusiastic customer service professional with 15 years of experience working as a liaison between consumers and corporations.
-Skilled communicator and listener with a knack for remedying conflict, and keen organizational skills which allow for effective delivery of outstanding service.
+Enthusiastic customer service professional with 10 years of experience working as a liaison between consumers and corporations.
+Skilled communicator and listener with a knack for remedying conflict, and keen organizational skills which allow for the effective delivery of outstanding service.
 Maintain the highest level of integrity; dedicated to providing reliable and friendly service without ever compromising the reputation or competencies of the organization.
-Highly motivated and outgoing individual with five years of management experience.
-Competent team player who can successfully inspire fellow colleagues.

 - Manage a team of 12 customer service associates and lead weekly discussions to set sales goals as individuals and as a team.

-- Communicate directly with customers on the floor and ensure their shopping experience is pleasant, productive, and memorable, and to mediate any situations that may have escalated.
+- Communicate directly with customers on the floor and ensure their shopping experience is pleasant, productive and memorable and mediate any situations that may have escalated.